Currently available for £1799.00 from NordicTrack

 Other features include a Bluetooth wireless heart rate receiver (the chest belt is included in the box), tablet holder so you can access your iFit account from your tablet/phone while running, and a music port with stereo speakers.
 The X9i is also covered by NordicTrack’s lifetime frame, 10-year motor and 2 years parts and labour warranty.

 The NordicTrack X9i incline trainer is big, well built, packed with state-of-the-art training features and a pleasure to use.
 The workout videos really do bring this machine to life and change the nature of the experience of using this beast of an incline trainer.
 It's easy to navigate your way around and it'll take you months just to work through all the different training options.
 It's also really well built and comes with a great warranty.
 It's a great option for those who want an incline trainer but also want a proper treadmill.
-The X9i is both those things but at its current price you'd be better off going for its big brother the NordicTrack X11i which has a much more powerful motor and is much the better for it and is available on offer at a similar price!
+The X9i is both those things but at its current price you'd be better off going for its big brother the NordicTrack X11i which has a more powerful motor and is much the better for it and is available on offer making it a fair bit cheaper than the X9i.

 NordicTrack X9i Incline Trainer Specifications